ruby/www.ruby-lang.org/en/news/_posts/2013-12-17-maintenance-of-1-8-7-and-1-9-2.md

 corporate sponsorship.

 In the past we have supported vendors who wish to maintain legacy versions.
-In 2009 the maintenance of Ruby 1.8.6 was transfered to Engine Yard when they released 1.8.6-p369.
+In 2009 the maintenance of Ruby 1.8.6 was transferred to Engine Yard when they released 1.8.6-p369.

 ### Words of encouragement